Reducing Pharmaceutical Supply Chain Inefficiencies Through Monitoring and Automation

 Even India, another pharmaceutical giant regarded as an alternative to China, relies on Chinese supplies.
 According to the European Commission, India accounts for about 20 percent of global generic drug demand by volume, but it imports about 70 percent of the active ingredients from China, according to Nikkei.

-At the moment, the FDA doesn’t require manufacturers to attribute the cause of a shortage.
+At the moment, the FDA doesn’t require manufacturers to attribute shortages to a specific cause.

 However, this could change.

-Moreover, manufacturing conditions could prompt a shutdown by the FDA like what prompted the baby formula shortage that struck the United States recently.
-T
+Moreover, manufacturing conditions could prompt an FDA shutdown, as they did recently in the baby formula shortage that struck the United States.

-he CDC cited both supply chain challenges and product recalls as the primary reason for the baby formula shortage.
+The CDC cited both supply chain challenges and product recalls as the primary reasons for the baby formula shortage.

-This incident raise the public’s awareness about the threats related to supply chain and ingredient sourcing for critical needs, but the issue has not relented as other supply chain issues have become less acute.
+This incident raised public awareness of threats to supply chains and ingredient sourcing for critical needs, but the issue has not abated, as other supply chain issues have become less acute.

-This chart below from McKinsey demonstrates the number of threats facing the pharmaceutical industry organized by likelihood and estimated economic impact.
+The chart below from McKinsey demonstrates the number of threats facing the pharmaceutical industry, organized by likelihood and estimated economic impact.
 While many of these threats are rare, we have seen most of them occur in the past several decades and can expect more of the same in the future.

 Source: https://www.mckinsey.com/industries/life-sciences/our-insights/four-ways-pharma-companies-can-make-their-supply-chains-more-resilient

-A concerning aspect of this problem is that the most widely-used medicines are generic products that have a low number of suppliers.
-If one supplier runs into challenges, half or more of the supply gets wiped out leaving the healthcare system vulnerable.
+A concerning aspect of this problem is that the most widely used medicines are generic products with a small number of suppliers.
+If one supplier runs into challenges, half or more of the supply gets wiped out, leaving the healthcare system vulnerable.

-Unless policy changes address this, the economics of drug production are bound to continue affecting supply in this way.
-A concentration of suppliers, overseas supply chain challenges and incentives against building a resilient stock of supply are significant challenges on their own merit.
+Unless policy changes address this, the economics of drug production will continue to affect supply in this way.
+A concentration of suppliers, overseas supply chain challenges, and incentives against building a resilient stock of supply are significant challenges on their own merit.

 Collectively, they represent a serious challenge to the healthcare system.
-Some healthcare professionals are taking proactive action to protect their medicines from the sort of threats detailed in the McKinsey report as well as simple human mistakes or forgetfulness.
+Some healthcare professionals are taking proactive steps to protect their medicines from the sorts of threats detailed in the McKinsey report, as well as from simple human mistakes or forgetfulness.

-Tim Livesay, Pharmacy Director, at Hancock Regional Hospital, said he relies on Sonicu temperature monitoring to protect against the threat of drug shortages that threaten his ability to provide exemplary patient care.
+Tim Livesay, Pharmacy Director at Hancock Regional Hospital, said he relies on Sonicu temperature monitoring to protect against drug shortages that could jeopardize his ability to provide exemplary patient care.

-The DSCSA attempts to address some of these challenges presented in distribution but does not account for challenges like labor shortages, resurgent COVID-19 outbreaks and inflationary pressure on operations challenges across many industries.
+The DSCSA attempts to address some of these challenges presented in distribution, but does not account for challenges like labor shortages, resurgent COVID-19 outbreaks, and inflationary pressure on operations across many industries.

-The committee authored a report outlining several recommended action points that the government could implement to address medicine shortages.
+The committee authored a report outlining several recommended actions the government could implement to address medicine shortages.

-These include trade agreements that aim to make medicine imports more seamless as well as overhauling the National Strategic Stockpile which has reserves of essential drugs in store for use when there are supply constraints.
+These include trade agreements aimed at making the import of medicine more seamless, as well as overhauling the National Strategic Stockpile, which holds reserves of essential drugs for use when supply constraints arise.

-Another proposed solution is the creation of a national database containing information on medicine supply chains.
+Another proposed solution is to create a national database containing information on medicine supply chains.

 This would be publicly accessible and involve multi-agency cooperation.